 And I never would have seen this guy up close without my award flight to southern Africa…in business class.

 Trust me, I still get giddy looking at my miles and points balances grow and then redeeming them for amazing award travel.

 But plenty of people, as well as myself, earn and use miles and points for travel.
 We can attest that the time and effort to learn about award travel is SO worth it.

 You absolutely can “afford” that dream vacation, weekend getaway, or bucket-list destination.

 You don’t need to save for decades to take that BIG trip.

 Do you want to travel more?
 Are you interested in having unforgettable travel experiences?

-Sign up for my free basics course using the box below.
-The course has what you need to know to get started plus access to a supportive Facebook group where we can answer your questions and talk all things travel hacking.
+Sign up for my free basics course.
+The course has what you need to know to get started plus access to a supportive Facebook group where we can answer your questions and talk about all things travel hacking.